csariyildiz/csariyildiz.github.io/_posts/technical/english-english/text-list/2023-09-16-remote-server-configuration-tools.md

 * Monitoring: BMCs can monitor the health and status of servers, and can alert administrators to any problems.
 * Troubleshooting: BMCs can help administrators to troubleshoot problems with servers, even if the server is not working properly.

-remotely power on, power off, or restart a server. monitor the server's temperature, fan speed, and other vital signs. install or update the server's firmware. troubleshoot problems with the server's hardware or software.
+BMC can be used remotely power on, power off, or restart a server, monitor the server's temperature, fan speed, and other vital signs, install or update the server's firmware and troubleshoot problems with the server's hardware or software.

 Some examples of BMCs include: